Kreusada/Kreusada-Cogs/cogpaths/README.rst

 Finally, you can see my end user data statements, cog requirements, and other cog information by using:

 * :code:`[p]cog info kreusada cogpaths`
-*

 .. _cogpaths-usage:

 -----
 Usage
 -----

-Get the nato alphabet name from a letter.
+Get the paths for a cog.

 .. _cogpaths-commands: